RS1999ent/academic_website/_pages/about.md

 ## research opportunities

-**Prospective PhDs**: I recruit one to two PhD students per year to work to work on projects broadly related to systems and networking.
+**Prospective PhDs**: I recruit one to two PhD students per year to work on projects broadly related to systems and networking.
 I look for students who are curious, have strong technical skills, communicate well, and like exploring (slightly) crazy ideas.
 If you are interested, please [apply to Tufts CS](https://gradase.admissions.tufts.edu/apply/) and send me an email.